 Our brand ethos - and our passion - is helping women create ethical, considered wardrobes with quality pieces that will last for decades.
 By making only enough of each style in Melbourne to meet demand, we ensure minimal waste and any unsold pieces are donated to our charity partners at the end of the year.
 We re-purpose fabrics for sampling or donations and prioritise waste reduction at our head office and in our stores.

 Helping charities and causes that resonate with us is at the heart of what we do.
-We work beyond fashion in many different ways, from our signature Girls Night Out fundraising workshops and clothing donations to our long standing Boab nut initiative with Marninwarntikura Women's Resource Centre in Western Australia.
+We work beyond fashion in many different ways, from our signature Girls Night Out fundraising workshops, clothing and face mask donations to Fitted for Work to our long standing Boab nut initiative with Marninwarntikura Women's Resource Centre in Western Australia.
 Every year, The Ark receives a delivery of Boab nuts from Fitzroy Crossing beautifully hand painted by indigenous women artists to sell in our stores.
 Proceeds from each sale go towards proving safe houses, legal support and therapy for the women and families of the Marninwarntikura.
 We also work with a Balinese Community "Senang Hati" to purchase our jewellery bags and are always looking for other ways in which we can use our skills to support communities in need.
-Currently we are helping the Animal Rescue Craft Guild in Sydney make pouches for animals orphaned and injured in the recent Australian bushfires.

 Every part of our supply chain is traced by Ethical Clothing Australia as part of our annual ethical accreditation review with the exception of the fabric component.
 We'd love to be able to source all our fabrics locally, but it's not possible on the scale required.
 While we predominantly source our fabrics from luxury mills in Europe and Japan that share our standards of expertise, craftsmanship and manufacturing, our suppliers are not able to trace the fabrics back to the growers in every case....yet.
 We are asking more questions re traceability.